Changing-Look Active Galactic Nuclei in SDSS-V: Host-Galaxy Properties and Black-Hole Scaling Relations: Conclusions

 \begin{enumerate} \item The detection of broad \mgii\ emission in the dim states of 13 out of 16 sources with clean and reliable spectral coverage of both \ha\ and \mgii\ indicates that these sources are not obscured, but are instead observed in a low-accretion state (Section \ref{subsec:nature_clagn}, Figure \ref{fig:mgii_ha_hist}).

 \item By adopting a virial scaling factor based on RM AGN studies, we find that our CL-AGNs align with the \Msig\ relation of inactive galaxies and other AGN populations in a similar mass regime, in terms of normalization.
 This result suggests that, despite their extreme variability, our dimming CL-AGNs in their bright state resemble typical AGNs in the largely virialized structure of their BLRs and in the reliability of their broad lines as tracers of BH mass.
-Alternatively, assuming that CL-AGNs follow the \Msig\ relation of inactive galaxies, we infer the corresponding virial scaling factors: $f_{\mathrm{FWHM}}=1.1\pm0.3$ when using FWHM, and $f_\sigma=3.6^{+1.1}_{-0.8}$ when using the line dispersion (Section \ref{subsubsec:msig}, Figures \ref{fig:M_sigma} and \ref{fig:f_vs_sigma}).
+Alternatively, assuming that CL-AGNs follow the \Msig\ relation of inactive galaxies, we infer the corresponding virial scaling factors: $f_{\mathrm{FWHM}}=1.1\pm0.3$ when using FWHM, and $f_\sigma=3.6^{+1.1}_{-0.9}$ when using the line dispersion (Section \ref{subsubsec:msig}, Figures \ref{fig:M_sigma} and \ref{fig:f_vs_sigma}).

-\item If the slope of the \Msig\ relation of CL-AGNs is allowed to vary, there is evidence for a shallower slope ($2.04 \pm 0.76$) than the canonical value derived for inactive galaxies.
-This $2.9\sigma$ deviation is qualitatively consistent with earlier findings for samples of RM AGN (Section \ref{subsubsec:msig}, Figure \ref{fig:M_sigma}).
+\item If the slope of the \Msig\ relation of CL-AGNs is allowed to vary, the best-fitting relation favors a shallower slope ($2.95 \pm 0.81$) than the canonical value derived for inactive galaxies.
+While the statistical significance of this difference is modest ($\sim\,1.7\sigma$), the inferred trend is qualitatively similar to earlier findings for samples of RM AGNs (Section \ref{subsubsec:msig}, Figure \ref{fig:M_sigma}).

 \item Our CL-AGNs are consistent with the \MM\ relation of inactive galaxies, with a median BH-to-stellar mass fraction of 0.38\,\% ($16^{\rm th}$--$84^{\rm th}$ percentiles: 0.15 to 0.88\,\%; Section \ref{subsubsec:mbh_mstar}, Figure \ref{fig:M_vs_Mstar}).